Excel COUNTIF Example (Table of Contents)

 - If the wildcard characters are to be used as they are in the criteria, the tilde operator must precede them, i.e. ‘~? ‘, ‘ *‘.

 This has been a guide to Examples of COUNTIF Function in Excel.
-Here we discuss how to use COUNTIF Example in excel along with practical illustrations and downloadable excel template.
+Here we discuss how to use COUNTIF Example in excel along with practical illustrations and a downloadable excel template.
 You can also go through our other suggested articles –